Parent Advocacy Handbook: High School Grades 9-12

 - Help your teen develop consistent study habits during the early high school years by ensuring that homework assignments and special projects are completed on time.
-Check Course Information in FCPS 24-7: Parent View regularly.
-Make sure that the teachers is posting their syllabus and other how and test materials so that not only the student can access but the parents can stay on top of this.
+Check Course Information in FCPS 24-7 Learning: Parent View regularly.
+Make sure that the teacher is posting their syllabus and other materials so that not only the student can access but the parents can stay on top of this.
 This will be helpful prior to grades coming out so that you can make sure your child takes advantage of the teacher’s open hours to meet.

 - Help your child with planning and time management.
 Ask your teen how they keep track of class assignments.
 Many schools issue paper planners (or agendas) to their students.
 Does your teen use a planner (either a paper planner or a calendar app)?
 Ensure that your student is developing strong study skills by checking that class assignments are entered into their planner and that all assignment have been completed.

 - Talk to your student about balancing academics and extracurricular activities.
 If your teen also has a job, after school and/or on weekends, discuss your expectations regarding work hours and giving priority to school work.

 - Help your student plan for homework.
 When will your student do their homework?
 (Same time every day or does it need to change because of after-school activities?)
 Where will your student do their homework?
 (Establish a clean space with no distractions, e.g., desk, table, community room, library.)
 How long for homework?
 (Know each teacher’s expectations for homework.
 What is minimum amount of time teacher expects be spent on homework?)